Programme Overview:

 The programme also offers the unique opportunity to study how high performance sport is managed from government policy to the views of key stakeholders within a sport organisation, such as the CEO, the high performance director, the coach, support staff and athlete.

-The application process for this programme closes on Wednesday 31st May 2023.
-We will endeavour to respond to all complete applications by Wednesday 7th June 2023.
-(Late Applications will be considered up to June 30th 2023 - we strongly advise applying as soon as possible).
+The application process for this programme closes on Friday 30th May 2025.
+We will endeavour to respond to all complete applications by Friday 6th June 2025.
+(Late Applications may be considered up to June 30th 2025, although we strongly advise applying as soon as possible).

 A part-time format (over two years) is available in order to help professionals pursue studies without having to interrupt their career.